xyzsola/x-yap/README.md

 ### Usage

 1.  **Configure Settings:**
-    *   Click the X-Yap! extension icon in your Chrome toolbar.
+    *   Click the xYap! extension icon in your Chrome toolbar.
     *   Click the settings icon (gear) to open the options page.
     *   Enter your OpenAI and/or Gemini API keys.
     *   Select your preferred AI Model (ChatGPT or Gemini Flash).